Religious Education Program

 “It’s boring”.
 Too often this term is applied to Church by children.
 They squirm during the Liturgy and fidget through the sermon.
 But if they do not comprehend what is happening, what else do you expect?
 How can we encourage our children to participate in our faith if they don’t understand it?
 The mission of the St. George Cathedral Sunday School is to help children grow in their understanding of their Orthodox faith.
 We hope that the more our children understand, the more they will develop towards living and loving our Orthodox faith.
 Our aim is to provide each child a foundation on which his and her faith can grow.
 We hope that both you and your child will be active participants in our Sunday School Program.

 Divine Liturgy 10:00 am: Students in our Religious Education program should be in Church for worship at 10:00 am.
 Students are to sit with their classmates and teachers, in the reserved front pews on the pulpit side of the Church.
 Students will be dismissed after Holy Communion to attend their respective classes.
-The first Sunday of each month is Youth Sermon Sunday.
 It is imperative that students attend class on a consistent basis.
 Attendance will be taken in each classroom at the beginning of the lesson.
-Classes are to be held from September 16, 2012 to May 19, 2013 for the 2012/2013 school year.
-The 2013/2014 schedule will be available shortly - please check back often.
+Classes are to be held from September 09, 2019 for the 2019/2020 school year.
+The 2019/2020 schedule.

 PRE-SCHOOL: Reaching For Jesus KINDERGARTEN: Happy With God 1st GRADE: Me and My World 2nd GRADE: Loving God 3rd GRADE: Sharing God’s World 4th GRADE: Growing With God 5th GRADE: God Calls Us 6th GRADE: The Christian Way of Life 7th & 8th GRADES: The Church, Sacraments, The 10 Commandments 9th GRADE Stewardship: Serving in God’s World Facing Up To Peer Pressure